zhouxiaopang-9675/netbox/docs/models/wireless/wirelesslink.md

 The service set identifier (SSID) for the wireless link (optional).

+### Distance

+!!! info "This field was introduced in NetBox v4.1."

+The distance between the link's two endpoints, including a unit designation (e.g. 100 meters or 25 feet).

 ### Authentication Type

 The type of wireless authentication in use.
 Options include: